dnidever/doppler/README.md

 There is also a 'Gauss-Hermite' LSF type, but currently this is only used for APOGEE spectra.

 It's useful to check at the beginning of your reader that the file/spectrum is of the right type.
 If it's not then just return ```None```.

+Doppler can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the observed spectrum uses.
+Make sure to set ```wavevac = True``` for vacuum wavelengths or ```False``` for air wavelengths.

 #### To add your new custom reader to the list of readers:
 ```